-10.1 The School has a responsibility to monitor all incidents that occur within the organisation that may breach the security and/or the confidentiality of its information.
-All incidents need to be identified, reported, investigated and monitored.
-It is only by adopting this approach that the School can learn from its mistakes and prevent losses recurring.
+10.1 The school has a responsibility to monitor all incidents that occur which may breach the security and/or the confidentiality of its information.
+All incidents need to be identified, reported on a timely basis, investigated and monitored.
+It is only by adopting this

-- 10.2 Specific procedures have been developed for the reporting of all information security incidents.
+- approach that the school can learn from its mistakes and prevent losses recurring.
+The Data Protection Officer must be informed of an incident/breach within 24 hours of the school becoming aware of the matter. - 10.2 Specific procedures have been developed for the reporting of all information security incidents.
 It is designed to make sure that all relevant information is communicated correctly so that timely corrective action can be taken.
-The documents below need to be read, understood and followed: - Information Security Breach Procedure - Data Breach Investigation - 10.3 All employees (permanent, temporary and contractors) must be aware of the procedures and obligations in place for reporting the different types of incidents which may have an impact on the security of the Schooll's information.
+The documents below need to be read, understood and followed: - Information Security Breach Procedure - Data Breach Investigation - 10.3 All employees (permanent, temporary and contractors) must be aware of the procedures and obligations in place for reporting the different types of incidents which may have an impact on the security of the schools information.